Louth Navigation: Present function

 With the demise of navigation and the decay of the lock structures, water levels are considerably lower than they once were.
-The whole of the canal, together with parts of the old channel of the River Lud, the Black Dike, the Poulton Drain and the Waithe Dike, which feeds into the Mother Drain before it joins the canal, are designated as main rivers, and are the responsibility of the Environment Agency.
+The whole of the canal, together with parts of the old channel of the River Lud, the Black Dike, the Poulton Drain and the Waithe Dike, which feed into the Mother Drain before it joins the canal, are designated as main rivers, and are the responsibility of the Environment Agency.
 The land drainage functions for the low-lying land surrounding the lower reaches of the canal are the responsibility of the Lindsey Marsh Internal Drainage Board (IDB).
 This was formed in November 2000, when the Louth IDB, the Alford IDB, and the Skegness District IDB amalgamated.
 The Lindsey Marsh IDB maintains five pumping stations which pump into the canal, and because of the lower water levels, a number of drains which discharge into the canal by gravity.

 Most of the flow from the River Lud is fed into the canal, and the Environment Agency maintain a tilting weir at the site of the original Top Lock.
 This controls water levels in the Riverhead Basin, and also includes a gauging station which measures the flow along the canal.
 The water is used for three main purposes.
-Some of the water is fed back into the River Lud, to maintain its ecology.
+Some water is fed back into the River Lud to maintain its ecology.
 Some is licensed to be abstracted for spray irrigation of crops.
 Large volumes are also pumped from a feeder into Covenham Reservoir, from which it is treated and fed into the public water supply.
 Water from the Waithe Dike supplements this, and effectively flows upstream along the canal.
 In summer months, the available supply is not always sufficient to meet the demand, and additional water is pumped along a 36 in pipeline from the Great Eau.
 The pumping station is located at Cloves Bridge, to the east of Saltfleetby All Saints, and the 6.8 mi pipeline empties into the canal below the site of Outfen Lock.

-In order to protect the drinking water supply from contamination by salt water entering the canal through the outfall sluice, the original Tetney Lock has been replaced by a tilting weir.
+To protect the drinking water supply from contamination by salt water entering the canal through the outfall sluice, the original Tetney Lock has been replaced by a tilting weir.
 This is controlled automatically, and maintains a difference in level between its upstream and downstream sides.
 The difference is between 6 and 8 in in winter, rising to between 40 and 45 cm in summer.